stanfordnmbl/osim-rl/docs/_docs/models/interface.md

 title: Basic interface
 ---

 [All environments](/docs/models/) share two fundamental functions `reset()` and `step(action)`. `reset` restarts the environment to the initial state. `step` sends muscle excitations and runs the simulation for one step.
-This two functions are the minimal requirement for most of the reinforcement learning algorithms.
+These two functions are the minimal requirement for most of the reinforcement learning algorithms.

 ### Initialization